SysKitTeam/docs-point/integrations/webhooks.md

 ### **Response**

-Successful registration of the webhook endpoint results in response status 200.
+Successful registration of the webhook endpoint results in a response status 200.

 {% tabs %}
 {% tab title="200" %}